samsquire/ideas4/README.md

 Someone can move a piece of context to the protocol schema centrally.
 So adding a new column to a database or to a protocol  message is as simple as changing it in one place.

-# 163. System tree in IDEs
+# 163. System tree in IDEs and direct code scheduling

 In IntelliJ I find packages and class view in Java on the left hand side to be almost useless.
 In most codebasees, I find the file hierarchy of files of sourcecode to be useless.
- * People do not know how to organise code.
+ * People **do not** know how to organise code.
- * Not many people organise code by feature into packages by feature but by kind of thing.
+ * Not many people organise code by feature but by kind of thing.
 Such as controllers, views, services, marshallers etc
  * In refactored codebases, each file does very little.
  * Core logic is spread across the codebase, in different packages.
  * Every codebase organises code differently.
 Learning one codebase means you learn that codebase's ideosyncrasies.